 The Badachro Bothy is a large, warm, wooden cabin with large decking and an undercover outdoor seating area where you can enjoy the beautiful woodland and sea views.
 There is also a cosy sleeping barrel.
-This can sleep 4 adults or two adults and three children.
+This can sleep two adults.
+Two night minimum stay.

 For all properties we provide: